Rahul8320/SolidityFreecodcamp/ether-simple-storage/README.md

 # Ether js Simple Storage Contract

-In this dapp i create a simple storage contract and deploy it in Rinkeby testnet using ether.js.
+In this dapp I create a simple storage contract and deploy it in Rinkeby testnet using ether.js.
 And Manually verify this contract.

 # Link to the deployed contract in Rinkeby Testnet